19hours/sg-statutes/Acts/Road Traffic Act.md

 (iii) any vehicle or trailer used in the approved trial or approved special use; and

+[Act 20 of 2019 wef 29/05/2020]

-(b) provide for the application of specified provisions of this Act or its subsidiary legislation, or any other written law, affecting —
+(b) provide for the application of specified provisions of this Act or its subsidiary legislation, or any other applicable written law, affecting —

 (i) the specified person authorised to undertake the approved trial or carry out the approved special use;